roles-ansible/ansible_role_prometheus_openstack_exporter/README.md

 ============================================
 Ansible role to deploy the [https://github.com/openstack-exporter/openstack-exporter.git](https://github.com/openstack-exporter/openstack-exporter.git).

-Theoretically, the exporter should run in a Systemd session without much effort.
-But since I somehow didn't get that error free it is now nested in a tmux session.
-A bit ugly, but at least it works.

 Improvements are very very welcome!

  What do you need to get it running?